-• To give 16 lectures in the course of the academic year in the area of French;

-- To give, in the College, an average of 8 contact hours of teaching in each week of Full Term, spread over the 24 teaching weeks in the academic year, covering topics in French language and literature as specified above.
-(The average of eight contact hours allows for between 2 or 3 students in tutorials and up to 8 students in small classes).
-Preparation, and the setting and marking of written work relating to the teaching will also be required; - To share responsibility for organising the teaching of Modern Languages within St Anne's College, and to contribute to the general oversight and organisation of Modern Languages teaching within the College, including arranging teaching by other tutors for each student in each term, and acting on student feedback when necessary; - To oversee the academic progress of undergraduate students in Modern Languages at St Anne's College, through regular meetings and termly reports, and to provide pastoral support to those students.
-This includes providing advice and guidance to students relating to attendance, conduct, coursework, performance, exams, and the year abroad; - To set and mark internal practice exams at the start of each term (known as 'collections'), liaising with the other tutors in Modern Languages and the Senior Tutor as necessary; - Providing pastoral support to students reading French (including referring matters to the Wellbeing Adviser and other members of the College's wellbeing and welfare team, as appropriate); - To act as college adviser for some graduate students in Modern Languages at St Anne's College, as required; - To submit accurate and timely teaching records and reports on each student taught each term using the Teaching Management System (TMS), which is Oxford's on-line reporting system for tuition; - To engage in assessment and university examining where required; - To participate, where appropriate, in the Visiting Student, undergraduate and graduate student admissions processes for the College and the Faculty, including taking part in undergraduate admissions interviews which take place in the first two weeks of December; - To take part in open days and other access and outreach events, on occasion, representing French and sometimes Modern Languages in the College and the Faculty; - To undertake advanced academic study and publish independent research in French which will underpin lectures and class teaching; and as a secondary commitment alongside teaching, to participate in the Faculty's research-related activities; - To take an active part in the intellectual life of the College's academic community; - To co-operate in the administrative work of the Faculty and Colleges; - To take on any further duties, as directed by the Chair of the Faculty Board.
+- To give 16 lectures in the course of the academic year in the area of French; - To give, in the College, an average of 8 contact hours of teaching in each week of Full Term, spread over the 24 teaching weeks in the academic year, covering topics in French language and literature as specified above.
+Preparation, and the setting and marking of written work relating to the teaching will also be required; - To share responsibility for organising the teaching of Modern Languages within St John's College, and to contribute to the general oversight and organisation of Modern Languages teaching within the College, including arranging teaching by other tutors for each student in each term, and acting on student feedback when necessary; - To oversee the academic progress of undergraduate students in Modern Languages at St John's College, through regular meetings and termly reports, and to provide pastoral support to those students.
+This includes providing advice and guidance to students relating to attendance, conduct, coursework, performance, exams, and the year abroad; - To set and mark internal practice exams at the start of each term (known as 'collections'), liaising with the other tutors in Modern Languages and the Senior Tutor as necessary; - Providing pastoral support to students reading French (including referring matters to the Wellbeing Adviser and other members of the College's wellbeing and welfare team, as appropriate); - To act as college adviser for some graduate students in Modern Languages at St John's College, as required; - To submit accurate and timely teaching records and reports on each student taught each term using the Teaching Management System (TMS), which is Oxford's on-line reporting system for tuition; - To engage in assessment and university examining where required; - To participate, where appropriate, in the Visiting Student, undergraduate and graduate student admissions processes for the College and the Faculty, including taking part in undergraduate admissions interviews which take place in the first two weeks of December; - To take part in open days and other access and outreach events, on occasion, representing French and sometimes Modern Languages in the College and the Faculty; - To undertake advanced academic study and publish independent research in French which will underpin lectures and class teaching; and as a secondary commitment alongside teaching, to participate in the Faculty's research-related activities; - To take an active part in the intellectual life of the College's academic community; - To co-operate in the administrative work of the Faculty and Colleges; - To take on any further duties, as directed by the Chair of the Faculty Board.